yctung/LibAcousticSensing/README.md

 Various interesting applications (like [this](https://youtu.be/Wn3sRmQteY8) and [this](https://youtu.be/CQ-AirK7wLY)) can be implemented and deployed with acoustic sensing.

 ### Why We Need LibAS?
 We notice there are various platform-dependent challenges that might prevent new developers from implementing their exciting acoustic sensing ideas.
 For example, it is non-trivial to learn a new programming language (like Java for Android and Obj-C for iOS), especially use them to deal the real-time audio recording.
-Moreoever, it is also challenging to prototype/validate your sensing algorithm directly by these programming languages.
+Moreover, it is also challenging to prototype/validate your sensing algorithm directly by these programming languages.
 So we design LibAS to **hide** these technical programming details from the developers.
 The following figure shows the different workflows to design acoustic sensing algorithms with/without LibAS:

 ![LibAS Idea](Resource/figures/intro_idea.png?raw=true "LibAS idea")

 # Remote Mode (Easy for New Users)
 In LibAS's **remote mode**, you don't need to know anything about real-time audio recording/playing on devices.
-What you need to do is downloading one of our prebuilt DevApp to your device and this app will automatically stream whatever signal needed for acoustic sensing to a remote Matlab server.
-You can easily design your sensing alogrithm in Matlab and control the connected device to sense.
+What you need to do is download one of our prebuilt DevApp to your device and this app will automatically stream whatever signal needed for acoustic sensing to a remote Matlab server.
+You can easily design your sensing algorithm in Matlab and control the connected device to sense.

 ## Install